ChDalel/CoinLayerPackage/README.md

 1. api : `access_key` is a unique identifier that identify the calling application or user.
 2. start_date : is a start date for a time frame in `YYYY-MM-DD`format.
 3. end-date : is a an end date for a time frame in `YYYY-MM-DD` format.
-4. symbol: is one or multiple cryptocurrency symbols "separated with comma"
+4. symbol: is one or multiple cryptocurrency symbols "separated with comma"(You can view all available values[here](https://coinlayer.com/symbols))
 5. target: is a target currency.
 *****